Martin County parks are open for electric/water hookup camping and primitive camping.

 Signs will be placed in the parks on cleaning and social distancing measures that should be followed while using the parks.

-Bathrooms and shelter houses are also open for day use.
+Bathrooms and shelter houses are also open.

 Minnesota Department of Health Covid 19 guidelines will be followed.